 Another factor to consider is the body parts you are stretching.
-Gettig in the full splits without blocks takes months and months (even over a year) of daily stretching.
-Gaining enough back flexibility to achieve nice form in the wheel, will take less time.
+Getting in the full splits without blocks takes months and months (even over a year) of daily stretching.
+Gaining enough back flexibility to achieve nice form in the wheel will take less time.
 Your back can become bendy quicker with consistent training.
 However, you can always work on your full-body flexibility and improve to pursue more advanced yoga poses.
-It may take only a few months to get into a beautiful wheel, but then, you can work on deeper back flexibility poses like the king pigeon or the forearm wheel.
+It may take only a few months to get into a beautiful wheel, but you can work on deeper back flexibility poses like the king pigeon or the forearm wheel.

 The answer to how long you should stretch to increase flexibility varies according to your flexibility goals, how often you stretch, and how advanced you are.
 However, if you are consistent and stretch for at least 15-30 minutes every day, you will improve every month As you become more advanced, the improvement will not be as obvious, but it will happen nonetheless.

 If you want to try my teaching style, check out my Full-Body Flexibility Routine (With Handy PDF).